TashfeenAhmed12/HelloFresh-Database-Management-System/README.md

 ### Setting up the Database
 1. Clone the repository to your local machine.
-2. Use the SQL scripts found in the `/sql` directory to create your database and tables.
+2. Use the SQL scripts to create your database, tables and run the queries
-3. Populate your tables with initial data if available.

 ## ERD
 ![INSY 661 Group Project ERD](https://github.com/TashfeenAhmed12/HelloFresh-Database-Management-System/assets/76031323/97ddd0d6-a339-4b85-a43a-335678b848fc)